280224963/SideMenu-/SA_Project/SA报告.md

 …(正文)

-Nowadays, the most recent stable release version of SlideMenu (as of 11-6-2018) is version 5.0.7, and it seems that the developer Jon Kent haven’t planned for the next version.
+Nowadays, the most recent stable release version of SlideMenu (as of 11-6-2018) is version 5.0.7, and as a personal developer, it seems that Jon Kent hasn’t planned for the next version if no major bugs are found.

 ## Technical Debt